jzheng2017/resultset-mapper/README.md

 ```

 ## Logging
 The library has very extensive logging at every logging level.
-From `TRACE` to `INFO`, the logging level is default set on `INFO`.
+From `TRACE` to `ERROR`, the logging level is default set on `INFO`.
 This means only logging messages with log level of `INFO` and above will be logged.

 It is possible to suppress warnings for particular classes.